The Kane Chronicles

-The Kane Chronicles is a trilogy of adventure and Egyptian mythological fiction books written by American author Rick Riordan.
+The Kane Chronicles is a trilogy of adventure novels based on Egyptian mythology written by American author Rick Riordan.
 The series is set in the same universe as Riordan's other franchises, Camp Half-Blood Chronicles and Magnus Chase and the Gods of Asgard.

 The novels are narrated alternately in first-person by the two protagonists, siblings Carter and Sadie Kane.
 The siblings are powerful magicians descended from the two pharaohs Narmer and Ramses the Great.
 They and their friends are forced to contend with Egyptian gods and goddesses who still interact with the modern world.

 Origins

 Author Rick Riordan, a former middle-school social studies teacher, stated that the idea for The Kane Chronicles came from his realization that the only ancient history subject more popular than Ancient Greece was Ancient Egypt.
 Riordan had already written and published several books in the Percy Jackson & the Olympians series, which dealt with the interaction between Greek mythology and the modern world.
 The idea of having two multiracial siblings narrate the books also came from his experience as a teacher.
-Carter and Sadie Kane, the titular characters, were inspired by two siblings that he taught, as well as the fact that Ancient Egypt was a multicultural society.
-He believes putting Egypt back into the realm of African history is important.
+Carter and Sadie Kane, the titular characters, were inspired by two siblings that he taught, as well as multicultural society.